egekaya1/software_recruitment/ROS2/README.md

 }
 ```

+The aforementioned class should log the temperatures both to the console and to the file passed during initialization

 Feel free to add any additional attributes and methods as needed and import any required Python packages.

 ### Second task: writing a Launch File